Comparisons10 min read

 Fidelity Cash Management Account

-Fidelity's Cash Management Account (CMA) is Schwab's closest competitor for expats and in most respects is nearly identical: no foreign transaction fees, ATM fee reimbursements worldwide, no monthly fees.
+Fidelity's Cash Management Account (CMA) is Schwab's closest competitor for expats and in most respects is very close: unlimited ATM fee reimbursements worldwide, no monthly fees.
 It's linked to a Fidelity brokerage account, same as Schwab.

 The main reason to choose Fidelity over Schwab: you're already a Fidelity customer.
 If your 401(k), IRA, or investment portfolio is at Fidelity, having your checking account there too simplifies your financial life — one login, easy transfers between accounts, one app.